CNES/rastertools/docs/cli/zonalstats.rst

 file.
 For instance, is is possible to compute the average height of buildings and vegetation of cities using:

-- a Digital Height Model (input raster file)
+- a Digital Elevation Model (input raster file)
 - a shapefile with the boundaries of cities (-g argument)
 - a shapefile with the buildings / vegetation classification (--category_file)